ieb/N2KEngine/README.md

 Do not attempt to power the board both on the 12v line and through the serial port 5v at the same time.
 This will probably shutdown the USB port on your laptop (or worse produce some smoke) Monitoring over serial can be done provided only GND, TX and RX are attached.
 Ie no power from the serial adapter.

+# LM393 RPM to pulses

+Critical that this chip as a 100nF decoupling capacitor.
+Without it it will generate pulses from power supply noise with the inputs shorted together.
+See schematic.
+LTSpice models don't predict this behavior.

 # Todo

 * [x] build board.